-A a a da unia Calau da ua One observations all the divisional Casa Assadansia Calandana

-Academic Calendars One place where all the divisional See: Academic Calendars

-academic calendars can be accessed.

 JHU History and Mission Provides an overview of the mission and See: JHU History

 history of the university.

 KSAS History and Mission Provides an overview of the mission and See: School History and Mission

-history of the school.
+- 1: 1:01 history of the school.

 Faculty and Shared These bodies provide a mechanism for See:

 Governance Bodies faculty, graduate, and undergraduate https://krieger.jhu.edu/governance-

 students of the Krieger School of Arts and bodies/

 Sciences to participate more effectively in

 the deliberations and governance at Johns

-Hopkins University.

-Ten for One Strategic In spring 2022, the university released a See: President Strategic Planning
+Ton for One Strategic Hopkins University.
+In spring 2022, the university released a Soci President Strategic Planning

-Framework draft of the new strategic framework for See.
-Tresident Strategic Flamming
+Ten for One Strategic Framework draft of the new strategic framework for See: President Strategic Planning

-Fiamework

-the university-the Ten for One , ten
+Framework the university-the Ten for One , ten

 ambitious new goal for our One University

 through the end of the decade.
-0.000

 Commissions on To ensure Johns Hopkins continues to See: CUE2

-Undergraduate Education evolve and improve the way it prepares
+Undergraduate Education evolve and improve the way it prepares See.
+COLZ

 (CUE) undergraduate students for future

-success, the President and Provost
+(882) success, the President and Provost

 convened a Second Commission on

 Undergraduate Education (CUE2) in 2017.

 CUE2's charge was to interpret the

 mission of an undergraduate education in

 the 21st century and develop a new model

 that will serve us for the next decade or

 more.

 PhD Advising and Doctoral The University Doctor of Philosophy Board See: Doctor of Philosophy Board

 Board Policies reviews each PhD program regularly.
 The

 University requires every PhD-granting PhD Mentoring Policies and Resources

 school to annually distribute the JHU

 Mentorship Commitments of Faculty

 Advisors and PhD Students to their

 students and faculty, and also engage in

 additional activities to support a climate of

 excellence in mentoring.

 HopkinsLocal Initiative An overview of Johns Hopkins University's See: Hopkins Local and BLocal

-Hopkinstocal initiative commitment to the Baltimore community.
-See.
-Hopkins Local and Blocal
+commitment to the Baltimore community.

-Johns Hopkins Second The Johns Hopkins University Second See: Second Roadmap on Diversity,
+Johns Hopkins Second The Johns Hopkins University Second See: Second Roadmap on Diversity ,

-1 Roadmap on Diversity, Equity, and

-Roadmap on Diversity, Equity, and Inclusion
+Roadmap on Diversity, Roadmap on Diversity, Equity, and Equity, and Inclusion

 Equity, and Inclusion Inclusion is based on a vision of Johns

 Hopkins as a pluralistic community that

 embraces the values and imperatives of

 diversity, equity, and inclusion as integral

 to our institutional missions and our

 commitment to freedom of inquiry and

 expression.

 Johns Hopkins University A current roster (in organization chart See: University Leadership

 Leadership format) of the president's cabinet and

 deans and directors of schools and

 departments in the university.

 Johns Hopkins University Primary portal to all web content by Johns See: JHU Website

 Website Hopkins University.

 Provost's Office Provost's Office website that lists key See: Provost Office

 initiatives and resources.

 Finance & Administration Overview of the university's finance and See: Finance and Administration

 Organization administration organization.

 Office of Institutional OIE ensures compliance with federal, See: OIE

 Equity state, and local laws related to affirmative

 action and equal opportunity; investigates

 discrimination and sexual harassment

 complaints; provides harassment

 prevention and disability services training;

 promotes campus diversity initiatives; and

 serves as a central resource for faculty,

 staff, and students with disabilities.

 Johns Hopkins Compliance Resource to report instances of unethical Speak 2 Us or 844-SPEAK2US (844-773-

 Line or illegal acts.
 Anonymous reporting is 2528)

 available.
 Includes a non-retaliation

 provision.

 JHU Policies Current list of JHU policies that is See: JHU Policies

 accessible via the internal website.

 Human Resources Website Portal to information about Human See: HR

 Resources at Johns Hopkins University.

 Campus Maps/ Overview of the primary buildings on the Homewood Campus

 Information two main and some of the satellite E. Baltimore Campus

 campuses of Johns Hopkins University.